John Prise

-Sir John Prise (also Prys, Price; Syr Siôn ap Rhys) (1501/2–1555) was a Welsh public notary, who acted as a royal agent and visitor of the monasteries.
+Sir John Prise (also Prys, Price; Syr Siôn ap Rhys) (1501/2 – 15 October 1555) of Brecon and Hereford, was a Welsh public notary, who acted as a royal agent and visitor of the monasteries.
 He was also a scholar, associated with the first Welsh printed publication Yn y lhyvyr hwnn.
 He was a Member (MP) of the Parliament of England for Breconshire in 1547; Hereford October 1553; Ludlow April 1554; and Ludgershall November 1554.